johnfedoruk/bangular/aio/content/guide/architecture.md

 immediately below it as a component class.

-The `@Component` decorator takes a required configuration object with the information Angular needs to create and present the component and its view.
+The `@Component` decorator takes a required configuration object with the information Bangular needs to create and present the component and its view.

 Here are a few of the most useful `@Component` configuration options:

-* `selector`: CSS selector that tells Angular to create and insert an instance of this component where it finds a `<app-hero-list>` tag in *parent* HTML.
+* `selector`: CSS selector that tells Bangular to create and insert an instance of this component where it finds a `<app-hero-list>` tag in *parent* HTML.
-For example, if an app's  HTML contains `<app-hero-list></app-hero-list>`, then Angular inserts an instance of the `HeroListComponent` view between those tags.
+For example, if an app's  HTML contains `<app-hero-list></app-hero-list>`, then Bangular inserts an instance of the `HeroListComponent` view between those tags.

 * `templateUrl`: module-relative address of this component's HTML template, shown [above](guide/architecture#templates).

 * `providers`: array of **dependency injection providers** for services that the component requires.
-This is one way to tell Angular that the component's constructor requires a `HeroService` so it can get the list of heroes to display.
+This is one way to tell Bangular that the component's constructor requires a `HeroService` so it can get the list of heroes to display.

 <img src="generated/images/guide/architecture/template-metadata-component.png" alt="Metadata" class="left">

-The metadata in the `@Component` tells Angular where to get the major building blocks you specify for the component.
+The metadata in the `@Component` tells Bangular where to get the major building blocks you specify for the component.

 The template, metadata, and component together describe a view.

-Apply other metadata decorators in a similar fashion to guide Angular behavior.
+Apply other metadata decorators in a similar fashion to guide Bangular behavior.
 `@Injectable`, `@Input`, and `@Output` are a few of the more popular decorators.

 <br class="clear">

-The architectural takeaway is that you must add metadata to your code so that Angular knows what to do.
+The architectural takeaway is that you must add metadata to your code so that Bangular knows what to do.

 <hr/>